molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 First, we will focus on four features of the `IndependentCounterComponent`:

 - It displays the current count.
-The initial value is set by the
+The initial value is set by an Input.
-- When the user activates the “+” button, the count increases.
+- When the user activates the “+” button, the count increments.
-- When the user activates the “-” button, the count decreases.
+- When the user activates the “-” button, the count decrements.
 - When the user enters a number into the reset input field and activates the reset button, the count is set to the given value.

 Writing down what the Component does already helps to structure the unit test: The four features above can roughly translate into four specs in a test suite.